iprastha/ci-dom-template/README.md

 1. Avoid new file extension such as .tpl
 2. Follow inheritance templating method
 3. Use of built in PHP method in parsing template blocks
-4. Suitable for beginner and simple use cases, avoid complex use case (like nesting templates, file includes, etc.)
+4. Suitable for beginner and cater to simple use cases